-- Provides diversification benefits to the overall portfolio as well as providing both current income and the potential for capital appreciation. - Some illiquidity component to core real estate however, over the long-term, returns has averaged between 7% 8% after fees. - Property types include office buildings, apartment buildings, shopping centers, industrial buildings/warehouses and, hotels. - Due to illiquidity and timing, the Committee decided not pursue Core Real Estate at this time.
+- Provides diversification benefits to the overall portfolio as well as providing both current income and the potential for capital appreciation. - Some illiquidity component to core real estate however, over the long-term, returns has averaged between 7% 8% after fees. - Property types include office buildings, apartment buildings, shopping centers, industrial buildings/warehouses and, hotels. - Due to illiquidity and real estate market cycle, the Committee decided not to pursue Core Real Estate at this time.